 You will receive all of your supplies in a Hair Matters reusable tote.
-You will have access to donated, hand crafted hats, beanies, headbands, and wig care products, free-of-cost, whenever available.
-There will also be products and supplies for sale at participating Hair Matters locations.
+You will have access to donated, hand-crafted hats, beanies, headbands, and wig-care products, free of cost, whenever available.
+There will also be products and supplies for sale at our salon.
 We offer the most effective, lowest cost supplies for sale when indicated, ie., wig caps, adhesives, wet brushes, shampoos/conditioners, etc.

 Patrick D. donated more than his hair: he also left a heartfelt

 Hazel Pine was right where she wanted to be: donating her hair

 “Let’s talk about hair.
 Glorious silky gray.
 Many a woman of advanced

 NewsCenter Maine reported on Hair Matters shortly after it was formed.